 If money is tight, you’ve lost your job or fancy a career change, or you want to wow friends and family with your’ flair pouring’ skills at a forthcoming birthday party, bartending can seem like an attractive and practical option to rake in a little extra cash or experience.

 The difficulty lies in that bartending is not as easy as it seems.
-Do you know what a snifter is?
-How to create a perfect Martini, or what to do with syrup, or even how you go about navigating the complicated touchscreen nightmare of a computerized Point-of-Sale (POS) system?
+Do you know what a snifter is? the difference between a Manhattan and an Old Fashioned, what to do with syrup, or even how to navigate the complicated touchscreen nightmare of a computerized Point-of-Sale (POS) system?

 An increasing amount of bartending schools have appeared in Canada and the U.S. in recent years, all promising to provide wannabe barkeeps with the knowledge and skills required to get them impressing at family get-togethers or raking in the cash while serving thirsty customers.